-(a) Documents prepared for filing must be page size $8\frac{1}{2}$ x 11 inches, printed on one side only, with top, bottom, and side margins of one inch and free of materially defacing erasures or interlineations.
+(a) Documents prepared for filing must be page size $8\frac{1}{2} \times 11$ inches, printed on one side only, with top, bottom, and side margins of one inch and free of materially defacing erasures or interlineations.
 Text must be double-spaced, except for quoted material and footnotes, and typewritten in 14-point font size or neatly handwritten.
 Each page must be consecutively numbered at the bottom.

-- (b) When a hand signature is used, the name of the signer must be printed or typed under the signature line. - (c) Counsel or party identification, case caption, and title of document must substantially comply with the formatting exemplified by the forms in the Appendix. - (d) Citation form must follow the most recent edition of the Bluebook or of the Association of Legal Writing Directors (ALWD) Citation Manual.
+(b) When a hand signature is used, the name of the signer must be printed or typed under the signature line.

+(c) Counsel or party identification, case caption, and title of document must substantially comply with the formatting exemplified by the forms in the Appendix.

+(d) Citation form must follow the most recent edition of the Bluebook or of the Association of Legal Writing Directors (ALWD) Citation Manual.
 Pinpoint citation to paragraphs or pages of cases and to sections of statutes or acts is required.
+Citation to the United States Reporter, Federal Reporter, or Pacific Reporter is preferred.
+Parallel citations are not required.
 Hyperlinking is permissible, but neither the hyperlink nor any Internet site will be considered part of the record of the case.